jberkus/jberkus.github.io/vote/candidate.md

 # What's Elekto?

 A GitOps-centric election system developed by CNCF/Kubernetes contributors to support CNCF project elections.
+A project of TAG Contributor Strategy.

 ---